Why Do Some People Do Self-Destructive Things?

 What seems completely inexplicable, however, are self-destructive behaviors which are not inherently pleasurable, even temporarily.
 Some examples:

 Road rage.
 What is the benefit of fighting with strangers?
 The potential for an untoward result is apparent.
-Similarly, some people will argue repeatedly with traffic police, fellow employees, a spouse, and anyone who crosses their path with the result over and over again of alienating someone from whom they wish to obtain some benefit.
+Similarly, some people will argue repeatedly with police officers, coworkers, a spouse, and anyone who crosses their path, with the result over and over again of alienating someone from whom they wish to obtain some benefit.

 In these matters, the difficult, sometimes impossible, job of the psychotherapist is to convince the self-destructive person that the behavior is not necessary to maintain self-respect or a sense of self.
 It is possible to be strong without being provocative.
 And it is possible to change without giving up.

 But there are other self-destructive behaviors which seem to have nothing to do with the individual’s identity or sense of self.
 For example, when I first started to treat insomnia, I came to the self-evident conclusion that getting up during the night to see what time it was was anxiety-provoking.
 Discovering that it was 3 a.m., and then 4 a.m., was jarring and likely to interfere with going back to sleep.